 This means that the bot is programmed to recognize FAQs and key phrases/responses, as well as identify the components of an email address.
 Instabot understands that a proper email address should contain words before and after the @ sign, plus a .com/.net/.org ending to indicate that it is indeed a viable email address.

-2. Intermediate: build through Facebook Messenger
+Building a chatbot through Facebook Messenger

 Possibly the most common method, Facebook chatbots seem to be the tool of choice for many companies, big and small.
 What makes this option ideal are the multiple tools that Facebook provides to users.
 There’s an entire page dedicated to developers; however, non-developers interested in building a chatbot can use it as well (thanks to the user-friendly site directions).